-- Download the zip folder that was provided as part of the delivery of your add-in(s).
+- Download the zip file that was provided as part of the delivery of your add-in(s).
 A download link is found in an email you received.

-- Save the zip folder on your computer in a place where you can easily find it, e.g. on the Desktop.
+- Save the zip file on your computer in a place where you can easily find it, e.g. on the Desktop.

 - Unzip the zip file (i.e. extract the files from the zip file).
 In the following, that folder is referred to as the unzipped folder.

 - Go to STEP B.